ruanyf/css-modules-demos/README.md

 So this rule is only effective to the `App` component.

-CSS Modules provide plugins for different build tools.
+CSS Modules provide [plugins](https://github.com/css-modules/css-modules/blob/master/docs/get-started.md) for different build tools.
 Here I use Webpack's [`css-loader`](https://github.com/webpack/css-loader#css-modules), since it support CSS Modules best and is easy to use.
+If you don't know Webpack, please learn my tutorial [Webpack-Demos](https://github.com/ruanyf/webpack-demos).

 The following is our `webpack.config.js`.